ska-sa/katgpucbf/doc/fgpu.design.rst

 write a dedicated kernel for decoding that makes efficient accesses to memory (using contiguous word-size loads), it is faster overall to do the decoding as part of the PFB filter because it avoids a round trip to memory.
-For the polyphase filter bank, the decode is done in a very simple manner:
+For the PFB, the decode is done in a very simple manner:

  1. Determine the two bytes that hold the sample.
  2. Load them and combine them into a 16-bit value.